-Here is everything you need to know to prepare for your trip, pump while you’re away, and get your milk back home safely.
+If you’re planning to travel while pumping, there’s no need to worry anymore.
+We’ve got everything you need to prepare for your trip, pump while you’re away, and get your milk home safely.

-Which Breast Pump Will I Need For Traveling?
+Which Breast Pump For Traveling?

 When traveling as a nursing mom, the most important piece of the puzzle is your pump.
 You have three main options.

 These are the pumps you’ll see in the hospital, in some employer-sponsored nursing rooms, or the hospital may send you home with after childbirth if you have complications.